 How To Make Money With Music - Songwriting, Teaching, Gigging, Making a Living From Your Art

-How to make money with music
+How to make money with music in 2014

 Music, money and fame.
 That's the goal of almost every musician.
 Most musicians have the 'music' part naturally.
 However, at some time in the life of every musician they start looking for how to make money with music.
 Some will consider a 'formal' career in the music industry while others will take it any way they can get it.
 Once you find something you enjoy doing you inevitably want to make money with it.
 It's less like a job and more like play.
 Music and money go together better than most musicians know.